holowzer/windows-projet-x/README.md

 # Project Windows X

-it's an unofficial page to create promotion around the project x's movie by imagining what would hero's computer be after the gigantic party. we imagine how his fame goes etc..
+it's an unofficial page to create promotion around the Project X's movie by imagining what would hero's computer be after the gigantic party. we imagine how his fame goes etc..